uyuni-project/uyuni-rfc/accepted/00063-hub-iss.md

 [unresolved]: #unresolved-questions

 - is it really possible to cover all cases with a SQL script?
 What cases would be missing?
-- is it acceptable to lose compatibility between ISS Master and ISS Slaves if they are on different Uyuni versions?
+- is it really acceptable to lose compatibility between ISS Master and ISS Slaves if they are on different Uyuni versions?
+- how to deal with product data?
+In particular, is it possible to sync vendor channels without product data without major side effects?